espectalll/gtk-rest-examples/README.md

 - Valac 0.30 or newer
   - LibSoup

 After that, `cd` to the folder with the programming language that you're intending to test.
-After that, setup and run the code:
+Then, setup and run the code:

 ### Javascript